Conveniently located in Summerhill, Toronto, SUMMERHILL OPTOMETRY offers comprehensive eye exams and contact lens fitting with follow-up care.

 First-Class Contact Lens Fitting and Exam

 With advances in contact lens technology, materials and designs, more patients are opting to wear contact lenses.
-At SUMMERHILL OPTOMETRY, we have experience at fitting all types of lenses.
+At SUMMERHILL OPTOMETRY, we can fit all types of lenses, including soft, hard, multifocal and more.

 Dedicated to delivering the highest level of optometry care, after a thorough eye examination, we can proceed to provide advice regarding the best type of lens for your particular situation.